Regularized Integrals on Riemann Surfaces and Modular Forms: Introduction

 \subsection{Acknowledgment}

 The authors would like to thank Kevin Costello, Robbert Dijkgraaf, Yi-Zhi Huang, Noriko Yui, and Dingxin Zhang for helpful communications.
+Thanks also go to the anonymous referees for carefully reading the manuscript and for providing very useful suggestions that have improved the paper.
 S.~L. would like to thank Yunchen Li and Xinyi Li, whose growth have reformulated many aspects of the presentation of the current work.

-S.~L. is partially supported by grant 11801300 of National Natural Science Foundation of China and grant Z180003 of Beijing Municipal Natural Science Foundation.
-J.~Z. is partially supported by the start-up grant at Tsinghua University.
+This work of S.~L. and J.~Z. is supported by the National Key R\&D Program of China (NO. 2020YFA0713000).
+S.~L. is also partially supported by grant 11801300 of National Natural Science Foundation of China and grant Z180003 of Beijing Municipal Natural Science Foundation.
+J.~Z. is also partially supported by the start-up grant at Tsinghua University and the Young overseas high-level talents introduction plan of China.
 Part of this work was initiated while J.~Z. was a postdoctoral fellow and S.~L. was a visiting fellow at Perimeter Institute for Theoretical Physics in 2017.
 We thank the institute for its hospitality and provision of excellent working environment.